← Selected work

 The stakes

-Barclays.co.uk is the front door to one of the UK's biggest banks — 130M+ visits a year, from checking a mortgage rate to finding help in a financial emergency.
+Barclays.co.uk is the front door to one of the UK's biggest banks — 130M+ visits a year.
 The site had grown to 300+ pages with no consistent UI kit, a tangled information architecture, and a design that met neither modern user expectations nor accessibility standards.
 Every page was bespoke; every change was slow.

-The brief was a complete responsive redesign.
-But the real problem was structural: without a shared design language, the organisation couldn't ship consistently at this scale.
-So I framed the project as two products in one — the website customers would see, and the system the bank would build everything with afterwards.
+The brief was a complete responsive redesign, retiring the separate mobile site and unifying everything into one experience.
+But the real problem was structural: without a shared design language, the organisation couldn't ship consistently at scale.
+So I framed the project as two products — the website customers would see, and the system the bank would build with afterwards.

 A system before a website

 The hardest component was the humble table.
 Financial content is dense with comparison tables, and they fail badly on small screens.
-User testing showed that the conventional answer — horizontal scrolling — didn't work; people lost track of what they were comparing.
-I restructured tables entirely for mobile, reflowing rows into stacked, scannable cards.
-Testing confirmed the restructured design outperformed scrolling, and it became the standard pattern across the estate.
+Horizontal scrolling didn't work — people lost track of what they were comparing.
+I reflowed rows into stacked, scannable cards for mobile, validated with testing, and it became the standard pattern across the estate.

 Scaling design through workshops

-Three hundred pages can't be designed one at a time by one team — and they shouldn't be.
-With the component set as a shared vocabulary, I ran wireframe design workshops with stakeholders across the business, building page structures together rather than presenting finished designs for sign-off.
-Stakeholders who help assemble a page don't ask for revisions later; the workshops delivered faster sign-off and dramatically fewer late changes.
+300 pages can't be designed one at a time by one team.
+With the component set as a shared vocabulary, I ran wireframe workshops with stakeholders across the business — building page structures together rather than presenting finished designs for sign-off.
+Stakeholders who help assemble a page don't ask for revisions later.

-The cadence was deliberately tight: new designs tested weekly in our in-house usability facility, refined, then released to development.
+New designs were tested weekly in our in-house usability facility, refined, then released to development.
 Evidence kept opinions honest — including mine.

 Information architecture, proven with data

-A beautiful site that customers can't navigate is a failure, and the existing IA had grown organically into something only employees understood.
-I restructured it around discoverability, using card sorting with customers to rebuild the hierarchy from their mental models rather than the org chart — then verified the new structure with online tree tests before a single page was built.
+The existing IA had grown into something only employees understood.
+I restructured it around discoverability using card sorting with customers, then verified the new structure with online tree tests before a single page was built.

-The tree test put 12 navigation tasks to users against both architectures.
+12 navigation tasks, two architectures.
 The results made the case unarguable:

 Leading delivery, not just design

-Midway through the programme, a project manager's maternity leave left a gap on a parallel workstream: a suite of bespoke financial tools.
-Rather than let it stall, I took it on jointly — Lead UX Designer and project manager — earning a PRINCE2 certification and leading a cross-functional team of 10 to deliver 10+ unique components over six months, on time.
+Midway through the programme, a project manager's maternity leave left a gap on a parallel workstream: a bespoke financial tools suite.
+I took it on jointly — Lead UX Designer and project manager — earning a PRINCE2 certification and leading a cross-functional team of 10 to deliver 10+ components over six months, on time.

-It was the most useful thing I've done for my design practice.
-Owning the delivery plan, the dependencies and the budget changed how I scope design work permanently — I've never since designed something without knowing what it costs to build.
+Owning the delivery plan, the dependencies and the budget changed how I scope design work permanently.
+I've never since designed something without knowing what it costs to build.

 Looking back

-What I'd do differently: I'd have brought engineering into the component design loop even earlier.
-The Design Language halved delivery time once adopted, but the first components were designed ahead of the build system and needed rework to match technical constraints.
+What I'd do differently: Bring engineering into the component design loop earlier.
+The Design Language halved delivery time once adopted, but the first components needed rework to match technical constraints.
 Designing the system with its builders, not for them, is now how I work by default.

 Where it led: Barclays taught me that the highest-leverage design work is often the system underneath the screens.
-It's the playbook I took to Cisco — where the Sales Org UI Kit and Topology Builder applied the same thinking to enterprise tooling.
+It's the playbook I took to Cisco — where the Sales Org UI Kit applied the same thinking to enterprise tooling at global scale.